 The OES survey and its supplement asked establishments to provide total employment for the sampled establishment, as well as the number of workers, by occupation, in each of 12 specific wage intervals.
 The OES survey is designed to produce estimates by pooling data collected over a 3-year period.
 This methodology allows the production of statistically reliable estimates at high levels of occupational, industry, and geographical detail, while reducing the burden on survey respondents.
 Occupational data for these overlap units were collected in 1 of 6 semiannual OES panels—November 2011, May 2011, November 2010, May 2010, November 2009, and May 2009—or in a supplemental sample of about 25,000 units collected in November 2011 and May 2011.
 This supplemental sample was designed to cover agricultural industries excluded from OES, and to provide additional coverage of certain other industries.

 To produce the GGS-OCC estimates, each sampled establishment’s occupational employment and wage data from the OES survey were matched to the share of the establishment’s revenue from green goods or green services as reported to the GGS survey.
 Establishments’ occupational employment and wage data are grouped according to their green revenue shares, and presented for three groups of establishments: those with all, none, or some, but not all, of their revenue from the sale of green goods and services.
 More information on the GGS survey methodology is available in the GGS technical note.
-More information on the OES survey is available in the OES frequently asked questions or in the OES survey methods and reliability statement.
+More information on the OES survey is available in the OES frequently asked questions.

 Establishments are classified into NAICS industries based on the goods or services that represent their primary activity.
 Establishments that are not classified in an industry on the BLS list of industries that potentially produce green goods and services are not included in the GGS-OCC estimates.
 If a minority of their activity involves the production of green goods or services, these goods or services and the jobs related to them are not identified.
 BLS is aware of this limitation and notes that the size of this limitation is unknown.